Some collegiate churches attached to important monasteries featured

 Domfront (Orne) France

-and musicians (for to Christian - as to some Muslim - clerics
+and musicians are frequent, for to Christian - as to some Muslim

-of the time, all secular music was 'the devil's tunes', and
+- clerics of the time, all secular music was (like the blues

 was an obvious - if later - metaphor for male genitals, as,